ArseniiShirokov/dawid_skene_ensembling/README.md

-## dawid_skene
+## dawid_skene_ensembling

-This project is an implementation of the estimator for combining unreliable observations from Dawid and Skene (1979).
+This project is based on the implementation of the estimator for combining unreliable observations from Dawid and Skene (1979).

+We want to **use the ensembling of pretrained models** to **generate reliable pseudo labels** or **managing annotation mistakes**.

-Given unreliable observations of patient classes by multiple observers, determine the most likely true class for each patient, class marginals, and  individual error rates for each observer, using Expectation Maximization
+Given unreliable labels by multiple pretrain models, determine pseudo labels (the most likely true class for each image), class marginals, and individual error rates for each model, using Expectation Maximization.

-The example from the paper can be executed by running this script from the command line, i.e.
-> python dawid_skene.py

-Alternatively, it can be run within a python script as follows:

-> import dawid_skene
->
-> responses = dawid_skene.generate_sample_data()
->
-> dawid_skene.run(responses)

 ### References: